lavaman131/spark-prehacks-webdev-workshop/README.md

 This presentation was created using Reveal.js.
 To learn more about how to create and customize your own presentations, check out the [Reveal.js documentation](https://revealjs.com/). 🎨

+## Exporting the Presentation 📤

+To export the presentation as a PDF, refer to the [Reveal.js documentation](https://revealjs.com/pdf-export/).

 # License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details. 📄